wagnerjfr/mysql-innodb-cluster/README.md

 #### Is the MySQL instance ready for InnoDB Cluster?

-Let's verify that by running `dba.checkInstanceConfiguration()` wich will check the configuration of each instance.
+Let's verify that by running `dba.checkInstanceConfiguration()` which will check the configuration of each instance.

 Run the command below, following by typing the password `inno` to check configuration in **mysql1**:
 ```